AriezLabs/blog/content/blog/ios-nfc.md

     // Error handling again
     func tagReaderSession(_ session: NFCTagReaderSession, didInvalidateWithError error: Error) { }

-    // Note that you additionally get a function that's called when the session begins func tagReaderSessionDidBecomeActive(_ session: NFCTagReaderSession) { }
+    // Additionally there's a function that's called when the session begins func tagReaderSessionDidBecomeActive(_ session: NFCTagReaderSession) { }

     // Note that an NFCTag array is passed into this function, not a [NFCNDEFMessage]